docarray/docarray/README.md

 </details>

 ## Coming from a vector database

 <details markdown="1">
   <summary>Click to expand</summary>

 If you came across DocArray as a universal vector database client, you can best think of it as **a new kind of ORM for vector databases**.
-DocArray's job is to take multi-modal, nested and domain-specific data and to map it to a vector database, store it there, and thus make it searchable:
+DocArray's job is to take multimodal, nested and domain-specific data and to map it to a vector database, store it there, and thus make it searchable:

 ```python